margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## written in lipstick on the mirror ##
-it’s amazing
-<br> how often i go to the bathroom,
+it’s amazing how often i go to the bathroom,
 <br> thinking the thoughts,
 <br> “i am ugly”.
 <br> but what use is it